 Rotation Plate, Fischertechnik and Spirograph (1957-1970)

-The two motifs Rotation Plate from 1957 are painted on paper that is mounted on a pressboard.
+The three motifs Rotation Plate from 1957 are painted on paper that is mounted on a pressboard.
 It was drawn on it by hand by Franke while it was rotating on a record player.
 The inspiration for this method came from the documentary filmmaker Rolf Engler, in whose small castle in Kreuzpullach Franke lived for several years.
 Franke adopted this idea to draw small strokes on the rotating paper with a charcoal pencil, resulting in the typical spiral structures.